Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Yes, you’ve explored cenotes inland, but now it’s time to get out onto the deep blue sea.
 And what better way to do it than by kayaking and snorkelling?
 You’ll head to a stunning coral reef and spot a range of marine life, including tropical fish, stingrays, and coral, just to name a few.

-Chichen Itza is one of the top attractions in Mexico.
+The Ancient Mayan Ruins of Tulum are one of the top attractions in Mexico.
 So, as you’d imagine, it’s normally pretty busy!
-However, with an early start, you’ll beat the crowds and have this awe-inspiring UNESCO World Heritage site practically to yourself.
+However, with an early start, you’ll beat the crowds and have this awe-inspiring archeological site practically to yourself.
 When you’re leaving, all the other tourists will just be arriving.
-But you’ll be on your way to a delicious authentic meal!

 - 2 hours